-Remark: The Bank of Thailand requires commercial banks to maintain an additional capital conservation buffer.
-The buffer will gradually increase by more than 0.625% each year from January 1, 2016 until it reaches more than 2.5% on January 1, 2019.
+Remark: The BOT requires commercial banks to maintain an additional Capital Conservation Buffer.
+The buffer will gradually increase by more than 0.625 percent each year from January 1, 2016 until it reaches more than 2.5 percent in January 1, 2019.
+And the BOT also requires commercial banks to have additional capital requirement for Higher Loss Absorbency (HLA) requirement by increasing the Common Equity Tier 1 ratio at 1 percent, beginning at 0.50 percent from January 1, 2019 and increasing to be 1.00 percent from January 1, 2020 onwards.